 Our honorary graduates

-Many of our honorary graduates, though not all, are also alumni of the university.
-Our honorary graduates are an inspiration to us.
-They represent many of the values that we promote to our students: excellence, inspiration, creativity, professionalism, enterprise, integrity and a desire to make the world a better place for others.
+Many of our honorary graduates are also graduates of the university.
+Our honorary graduates represent many of the values that we promote to our students: excellence, inspiration, creativity, professionalism, enterprise, integrity and a desire to make the world a better place for others.

 You can learn about some of our honorary graduates below, or view the entire directory.
 Each year we publish an honorary graduates newsletter to share news and introduce the latest honorary graduates.